 Are seated or lying leg curls better?

-While gyms do have their perks of friendly accountability and ample machinery, you can just as easily enjoy pumping your hamstring muscles without the need for a leg curl machine.
+While gyms have their perks of social accountability and ample machinery, you can just as quickly enjoy pumping your hamstring muscles without needing a leg curl machine.
 Improve your posture and knee and back pain while gaining more tone with just your bodyweight, a dumbbell, and a swiss ball.
 Home and health are not that far away.

-Had any luck with your home hamstring routine?
-Share your experience with us in the comments.
+Have any luck with your home hamstring routine?
+Share this article on your social media profiles to show your support.